 - Etiquette Experience: I’m a firm believer in the fact that kids learn through experience.
 It’s awfully hard to teach your children how to behave in restaurants, hotels, and museums without actually going to those places!
 Travel provides an awesome opportunity for you to introduce those concepts to your children.
-For example, we spend a week in a very large hotel with our 14 month old.
+For example, we spent a week in a very large hotel with our 14 month old.
 She went crazy for the elevators.
 I was able to use that week to teach her elevator etiquette.
 She learned to wait until everyone got off before getting on.
 She also learned how to push only the buttons I indicated and not the whole panel!

 - Food Willingness: Every mom knows, there’s some weird phenomenon that happens to all children regarding food.
 At some point they all go through a picky phase.
 Perhaps the code passes from child to child on the playground before they’re really even able to speak.
 Who knows?
 But regardless, I’ve found that the more foods experienced before that phenomenon takes root, the less picky they remain.
 In other words, giving your kids a wide variety of new foods at an early age should hedge off food particular tendencies.
 Through travel, we introduced TONS of new foods and flavors to our babies long before they had opinions.
 And we found that today they are much more likely than the average kid to try new foods.